-Tuition and fees, on-campus room and board, health insurance, and the student activity fee are considered University charges (costs paid directly to Northwestern University).
-Books and supplies, personal and miscellaneous expenses, transportation, and loan fees are estimates of what a student may spend for costs that are not directly paid to Northwestern University and will not appear on their billing statement (eBill).
+Tuition and fees, health insurance, and the student activity fee are considered University charges (paid directly to Northwestern University).
+Room and board, books and supplies, personal and miscellaneous expenses, transportation, and loan fees are estimates of what a student may spend for costs that are not directly paid to Northwestern University.